19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Winding up

-295\.—(1) Where a collective investment scheme is to be wound up, whether under this section or otherwise, the responsible person for the scheme shall give notice in writing of the proposed winding up to the Authority at least 7 days before the winding up.
+295\.—(1) Where a collective investment scheme (other than one constituted as a VCC or sub-fund) is to be wound up, whether under this section or otherwise, the responsible person for the scheme shall give notice in writing of the proposed winding up to the Authority at least 7 days before the winding up.

+[Act 44 of 2018 wef 14/01/2020]

+(1A) Where a collective investment scheme constituted as a VCC or sub-fund is being wound up under the Variable Capital Companies Act 2018, the VCC must give written notice to the Authority of the winding up within 3 days after the commencement of the winding up.

+[Act 44 of 2018 wef 14/01/2020]

 (2) Where the Authority revokes or withdraws the authorisation of a collective investment scheme under section 288, the responsible person and, where applicable, the trustee shall take the necessary steps to wind up the scheme.

 (3) Where —

-(a) the responsible person for a collective investment scheme authorised under section 286 is in liquidation; or
+(a) the responsible person for a collective investment scheme authorised under section 286 which is constituted as a unit trust is in liquidation; or

+[Act 44 of 2018 wef 14/01/2020]

 (b) in the opinion of the trustee for a collective investment scheme authorised under section 286 which is constituted as a unit trust, the responsible person for the scheme has ceased to carry on business or has, to the prejudice of the participants of the scheme, failed to comply with any provision of the trust deed in respect of the scheme,